icewolfz/jiMUD/docs/preferences.md

 - `Display Notification on MSP Play` Display a message when a file has started to play

 ## Mapper

-- `Open on load` Open the mapper when you load the client
 - `Enable Mapper` Enable the mapper and create rooms as player moves
-- `Always on top of the main window` Force mapper window to always be above main client window, when ever client window is focused it will bring the mapper along with it. _When disabled requires mapper to be closed to fully exits client_ **Requires restart on windows**
-- `Always on top of all windows` Force mapper to always be on top of all windows
 - `Follow Player` Set the current room to the players as they move
 - `Show legend` Show map legend
 - `Split Areas` Attempt to draw maps split up by area/zones